Set up the event website

 The first time you install Dynamics 365 for Marketing, the then-current event website is installed onto your Dynamics 365 portals solution and is ready to use right out of the box.
-The website won't be updated or overwritten when you update Dynamics 365 for Marketing, so you can freely customize the copy that's installed on your portal.
-However, Microsoft will continue to develop the event website and improve it with with each new release of Dynamics 365 for Marketing, so if you want to take advantage of the latest features, you can always download it, compare it with your own customized site, and add any of the new features that you like.
+The website won't be updated or overwritten when you update Dynamics 365 for Marketing, so you can freely customise the copy that's installed on your portal.
+However, Microsoft will continue to develop the event website and improve it with with each new release of Dynamics 365 for Marketing, so if you want to take advantage of the latest features, you can always download it, compare it with your own customised site, and add any of the new features that you like.

-For more information about how to download the latest version of the event website, customize it, build it, and then deploy it on a Dynamics 365 for Customer Engagement portal or external website, see Build and host a custom event website.
+For more information about how to download the latest version of the event website, customise it, build it, and then deploy it on a Dynamics 365 for Customer Engagement portal or external website, see Build and host a custom event website.

 Publish events, sessions, tracks, and related records to the website